Andrew Bridgen: COVID-19 conspiracy theories

+Reclaim Party

+On 12 April 2023, Bridgen was expelled from the Conservative Party in further reaction to his January comments that compared COVID-19 vaccinations with the Holocaust.
+In May 2023, he joined the Reclaim Party, becoming the party's first MP.
+He resigned from the party in December 2023.

+2024 general election

+Bridgen stood as an independent in North West Leicestershire at the 2024 general election, finishing second last with 3.2% of the vote.
+He lost his deposit of £500 by failing to meet the 5% vote threshold.

 Personal life

 Bridgen married his first wife, Jackie, in 2000 and they had two sons.
 Jackie was a Conservative councillor for the Oakthorpe and Donisthorpe ward of North West Leicestershire District Council from 2007 until losing her seat in 2011.
-Bridgen and Jackie were divorced in 2012.
-Bridgen married the Serbian opera singer Nevena Pavlovic in 2017.
+Andrew and Jackie were divorced in 2012.
+Bridgen married the Serbian opera singer Nevena Pavlović in 2017.

+In early 2024 Bridgen and Nevena Pavlović announced their separation; she claimed that her husband had been "captured by an anti-vax cult" and that he was putting his new "ideology before the health and wellbeing of his child and showed the full neglect of his parental responsibilities".

 Family legal dispute

 Bridgen has been involved in a long legal battle against his own family's potato and vegetable business, AB Produce, stating the firm treated him unfairly and forced him out, while the business was suing him over claims he has failed to pay rent on a £1.5 million property owned by the firm.
 In April 2022, High Court Judge Brian Rawlings ruled against Bridgen, stating that he "lied under oath and behaved in an abusive, arrogant and aggressive manner", was "an unreliable and combative witness who tried to conceal his own misconduct", and "gave evasive and argumentative answers and tangential speeches that avoided answering the questions".
 After losing the case, Bridgen stated that "in actuality I won the case and my brother will be compelled by the Court in due course to repay considerable sums of money back to the businesses", adding "if courts always got everything correct the first time there would be no need for appeal mechanisms".
 In August 2022, Bridgen was evicted from the property, and ordered to pay £800,000 in legal costs.